object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

         After this and every exercise in which you write code, ensure that you add any new files to Git, commit all of your changes, and push to GitHub.
 Then ensure that the tests pass on GitHub.
-For more information about how to do any of these, refer back the :ref:`Faculty of Natural Sciences Git instructions <github_classroom_exercise>`.
+For more information about how to do any of these, refer to :numref:`Appendix %s <git>`.

+.. only:: book

+    .. raw:: latex

+        \clearpage

 .. proof:exercise::